SSD: Types of Benefits

 Contact Our North Carolina Social Security Disability Attorneys Today

 Every year, dozens of individuals in need of Social Security disability are denied their benefits, along with discontinuing benefits while they are still needed.
-In 2012, nearly 35 percent of social security disability applicants were awarded benefits.
+In 2012, more than 35 percent of social security disability applicants were awarded benefits.
 Our lawyers are prepared to assist you through the entire process and provide the guidance needed to ensure you receive the benefits you deserve.